What are augmented reality (AR) glasses?

 Nowhere is this trend more apparent than in the world of gaming.
 Consumers of video games are excited at the prospect of immersing themselves in their favorite adventures, but the average gamer is reluctant (if not unable) to shell out thousands of dollars for gaming equipment, no matter how amazing the experience is reported to be.

-This has opened up an opportunity for companies that can deliver even the most basic functionality at a reasonable price, and several organizations purportedly have prototypes in the works.
+This has opened up an opportunity for companies that can deliver even the basic functionality at a reasonable price, and several organizations purportedly have prototypes in the works.

 How do AR glasses work?